 Students are identified for accelerated math classes by examining multiple pieces of student data to determine the best academic fit for each child.
 The following assessments are included in the identification process to provide an accurate picture of each child's strengths:

 Measures of Academic Progress (MAP)

 MAP is a computerized-adaptive test that dynamically adjusts according to a student’s response while taking the test.
 If a student answers a math question correctly, the test presents a more challenging item.
 If a student misses a question, the MAP test adapts and offers a simpler item.
 In this way, the test narrows in on a student’s individual math learning level.
 The MAP assessment results provide teachers, principals, and specialists with detailed information on individual student strengths and areas of need in math.
 Instruction can then be adjusted and individualized to best meet the needs of each student in the classroom.
-The three most recent MAP percentiles are utilized when identifying students who could be ready for accelerated mathematics.
+The MAP scores from the current school year are utilized when identifying students who could be ready for accelerated math.

 Academic Performance Assessment

-In addition to achievement and aptitude assessments, students academic behaviors are also taken into account.
+In addition to achievement and aptitude assessments, student academic behaviors are also taken into account when identifying students for advanced classes.
 With the support of teachers and specialists, information is collected regarding each student’s mathematical abilities/behaviors.
-This does include, but is not limited to: how quickly does the student learn new materials, does the student complete assignments efficiently, or does the student ask penetrating questions/make connections.
+This does include, but is not limited to: how quickly the student learns new materials, efficient work and assignment completion, and the ability to ask penetrating questions and make connections.

 Please note that students who qualify for accelerated math must continually meet or exceed the following criteria to remain in the program:

 - Complete required summer work before the beginning of the school year